Sweet Minou Mystery

 “Oh honey,” she called to April before she left.
 “Have you noticed anything else peculiar around here lately?”

-April thought a moment.
+April thought for a moment.
 Just those few things, nothing serious.
 But she just couldn’t shake the feeling that something was off.

 Her mom nodded.
 “Will see you later, sweetie.”
 And Madaleine reached into her pocket and took out a pill bottle, took a few out, swallowed them, and washed it down with her bottle of beet juice.
 And then she was gone.